Openscapes/2021-sasi/github-clinic/_demo.md

 1. bananas
 1. tamales
 1. cakes
+1. tomatoes

+- bullets
+- to make lists

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: